Brett Carroll

 Brett Michael Carroll (born October 3, 1982) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) from 2007 to 2012 for the Florida Marlins, Milwaukee Brewers, and Washington Nationals.
 After attending Middle Tennessee State University, he was selected in the 10th round of the 2004 MLB draft and signed on.
 Carroll also competed for Team USA in the World Cup and Pan American Games, receiving a silver medal in 2011.

-Carroll is the inly player in MLB history to hit his first MLB home run and a triple off HOF pitcher Randy Johnson in the same game.
+Carroll is the only player in MLB history to hit his first MLB home run and a triple off HOF pitcher Randy Johnson in the same game.

 Career

 Florida Marlins

 On June 8, 2009, Carroll hit his first career home run against Randy Johnson.
 According to the Elias Sport Bureau, the only other currently active major league player whose first major league home run was hit off a pitcher with at least 300 wins is reliever Jon Rauch, whose only career home run came against Roger Clemens in 2004.
 Carroll also became the first player ever to hit both a home run and a triple against Johnson in the same game.

 He drove in the game winning run with his first career walk-off hit on September 23 versus the Philadelphia Phillies.